ramonpereira/landmark-based-goal-recognition/README.md

 - https://github.com/ramonpereira/Landmark-Based-GoalRecognition/tree/obsfacts

-In the following link we have some examples of how we use observations as facts:
+At the following link we have some examples of how we use observations as facts:

 - https://github.com/ramonpereira/Landmark-Based-GoalRecognition/tree/obsfacts/experiments/factobs